iov-one/blog-tutorial/x/blog/README.md

 This module defines the required components for blog.

 - A blog is where a user posts their article
-- Every user can post article and has permission delete only their article
+- Every user can post article on their blog and has permission delete only their article
 - Blog owner can set a time to delete the article during and after creation
-- Users can like and comment to articles
+- Users can like and comment to others articles

 ### State